 To evaluate these criteria, we perform measurements of either the x, y, or z spin components simultaneously on both systems, repeating the experiment many times with identical preparation.
-The measurement basis is selected by rotating the two collective spins individually when they are completely separated, at a distance of more than 14 μ m, see Fig. 2(a).
-The outcome of every measurement of $\hat{S}y^{A,B}$ or $\hat{S}z^{A,B}$ (approx. 1600 repetitions each) is represented by a point in the correlation plots of Fig. 3.
+The measurement basis is selected by rotating the two collective spins individually when they are completely separated, at a distance of more than 14 μm; see Fig. 2(a).
+While this distance does not ensure spacelike separation between the measurements, there are no known interactions between the two condensates that could couple the collective spins across this distance on the timescale of the experiment.
+The outcome of every measurement of $\hat{S}y^{A,B}$ or $\hat{S}z^{A,B}$ (\approx 1600 repetitions each) is represented by a point in the correlation plots of Fig. 3.
 Strong correlations are visible between A and B in both spin components.
-The inference corresponds to an affine transformation (e.g. $S_z^B \mapsto S_z^B + g_z S_z^A - c_z$), which reduces the variance, as can be seen from the marginal histograms and 2σ intervals of the raw data (blue) and the transformed quantities (red).
-Splitting a squeezed spin state with a beam-splitter-like process retains part of the reduced (increased) fluctuations in the squeezed (anti-squeezed) component.
+The inference corresponds to an affine transformation (e.g., $S_z^B \mapsto S_z^B + g_z S_z^A - c_z$), which reduces the variance, as can be seen from the marginal histograms and 2σ intervals of the raw data (blue) and the transformed quantities (red).
+Splitting a squeezed spin state with a beam-splitter-like process retains part of the reduced (increased) fluctuations in the squeezed (antisqueezed) component.
 This can be seen from the comparison of the variance ellipse of a separable coherent spin state with the same atom number (yellow lines in Fig. 3) to the covariance ellipse of the data (blue).